Table of Contents

-Lighthouse is Google’s open source tool for enhancing the quality of webpages.
+Lighthouse is Google’s open-source tool for enhancing the quality of web pages.
 Unlike Google’s older PageSpeed Insights tool, Lighthouse analyzes a webpage in multiple ways.
-You can use it to test any URL for not just performance, but also accessibility, SEO, adherence to best web practices, progressive web apps, and more.
+You can use it to test any URL for not just performance but also accessibility, SEO, adherence to best web practices, progressive web apps, and more.
 Keep in mind that web accessibility and SEO are closely connected.

 Lighthouse focuses on user experience as a benchmark to define its metrics.
 All its metrics focus on evaluating how users are experiencing the webpage, and not merely measuring how fast the page loads.
 Here, the user’s perception of webpage performance is more important than raw stats that can give a skewed view.

 Google calls these metrics Core Web Vitals.
-The new GTmetrix Report will also feature these Core Web Vitals.
+The new GTmetrix Report also features these Core Web Vitals.

-Note: Google still offers the PageSpeed Insights performance testing tool, but it has now shifted to use Lighthouse as its core performance analysis engine.
+Note: Google still offers the PageSpeed Insights performance testing tool, but it has now shifted to using Lighthouse as its core performance analysis engine.

 What are Google’s Core Web Vitals?

 Web Vitals is a Google-led initiative to help site owners understand the experience they’re delivering to their visitors.
-It aims to cut down complex metrics and focus only on those that are more important, the Core Web Vitals – which are also part of a new ranking factor, the Google Page Experience Update 2021.
+It aims to cut down complex metrics and focus only on those more important, the Core Web Vitals – which are also part of a new ranking factor, the Google Page Experience Update 2021.

 Core Web Vitals are metrics that all site owners should pay attention to.
-As of now, there are only three Core Web Vitals, each focusing on a distinct aspect of user experience.
+There are three Core Web Vitals, each focusing on a distinct aspect of user experience.

 - Largest Contentful Paint (LCP): This measures your webpage’s perceived loading performance.
 It’s the time taken to render the page’s largest above-the-scroll element.
 An LCP score below 2.5 seconds is good, but it’s considered poor if it’s above 4 seconds.

 - First Input Delay (FID): This measures your webpage’s interactivity experience.
-A FID score of less than 100 milliseconds is good, but if it’s above 300 milliseconds, it’s deemed poor.
+An FID score of fewer than 100 milliseconds is good, but if it’s above 300 milliseconds, it’s deemed poor.

 - Cumulative Layout Shift (CLS): This measures your webpage’s visual stability.
 A CLS score of less than 0.1 represents pleasant user experience, but 0.25 and above is poor.

-The metrics that define Core Web Vitals may evolve to reflect user experience better.
-Google has also hinted that Core Web Vitals score will play a significant role in their page ranking algorithm.
-Hence, they’ll be important for your WordPress site’s SEO.
+The metrics that define Core Web Vitals also reflect user experience better.
+Google stated that the Core Web Vitals score will play a significant role in their page ranking algorithm from May 2021.
+Hence, they are essential for your WordPress site’s SEO.